Karrueche Tran: Relationships

 Tran began dating R&B singer Chris Brown in 2011.
 The couple briefly split when Brown reconciled with his ex-girlfriend, singer Rihanna in 2012.
 In 2013, Tran reconciled with Brown until 2015.
 In February 2017, Tran was granted a 5-year restraining order against Brown by a judge in Santa Monica, after she shared text messages and voicemails in court where Brown threatened her and demanded she return diamond rings and other gifts given during their relationship.
-Tran also alleged Brown punched her in the stomach twice and pushed her down the stairs during their relationship.
 After testifying under oath, she was granted a 5-year restraining order against Brown in June 2017.
 In 2017, Tran briefly dated Migos rapper Quavo.
 From 2017 to 2021, Tran was in a long-term relationship with former NFL player Victor Cruz.
 As of 2025, Tran is in a relationship with former NFL player Deion Sanders.

 Beliefs

 Tran is a Christian and has stated: "I pray every day to God to strengthen me as a human and a young lady."